Lord, thou who has given so much to us, please grant us one more thing … a grateful heart!

 Happy Turkey Day!
 As we approach the holiday season, we would like to offer all of our family, friends, and clients our most sincere best wishes for a wonderful Thanksgiving week.
 May you be blessed with abundant gifts, and most importantly, may you have a grateful heart.

-I love Thanksgiving, and consider it my very favorite holiday.
-Of course, I am a huge fan of stuffing myself full with turkey, mashed potatoes and cranberry sauce, overdosing on football games on TV, and I love the opportunity to spend time with family for a long weekend.
-But my favorite part of Thanksgiving is that it provides us all with an opportunity to stop and give thanks for the many blessings in our lives: it is a rare chance to practice the skill of Gratitude.
+I love Thanksgiving and consider it my very favorite holiday.
+Of course, I am a huge fan of stuffing myself with turkey, mashed potatoes, and cranberry sauce and overdosing on football games on TV, and I love the opportunity to spend time with family for a long weekend.
+But my favorite part of Thanksgiving is that it provides us all with an opportunity to stop and give thanks for the many blessings in our lives.
+It is a rare chance to practice the skill of gratitude.

 We at Concentus believe there is one skill that clearly stands out as critical to achieving a great quality of life and fulfillment.
-People who are able to master the skill of Gratitude tend to be happier and enjoy a better quality of life, and also are able to extend their success and happiness to the people around them.
+People who are able to master the skill of gratitude tend to be happier and enjoy a better quality of life, and they are also able to extend their success and happiness to the people around them.

-In our view, Gratitude is the single most important skill which distinguishes people who achieve Genuine Wealth and Significance, and those who do not.
-However, we also believe that Gratitude is a skill – it is a mental habit that must be practiced and reinforced to engrain it into your mindset, and the culture of your family.
-Like any skill, Gratitude must be practiced and exercised, through active awareness of being thankful.
+Gratitude is a skill – it is a mental habit that must be practiced and reinforced to ingrain it into your mindset and the culture of your family.
+Like any skill, gratitude must be practiced and exercised through active awareness of being thankful.

-This is why I love Thanksgiving so much, because it provides us all with an opportunity to practice the skill of Gratitude – with a great awareness of the things we are thankful for.
+This is why I love Thanksgiving so much.
+It provides us all with an opportunity to practice the skill of gratitude – with a great awareness of the things we are thankful for.
 In fact, Turkey Day may be the only time of the year that we mindfully remind ourselves to be thankful.